 Ketogenic brownies for the last day at Pediatrics Neurology posting!
 For some kids with epilepsy the ketogenic diet is used as a treatment option – many of them achieving greater than 50% reduction in seizures.
 For seizure control it is actually a medical supervised option that may even require a short inpatient stay to titrate initially.

-Quite incredible!
 At KKH there is a ketogenic diet clinic – where kids get put on a Modified Ketogenic diet that may be more friendly to follow, or the classical KD typically in the 4:1 ratio.
-I’ll always remember a kid whose a huge fan of croquettes and Mayo – in a way she was already on the Keto diet, before her official KD diet initiation.
-Her cute mom even brought in recipe books at the Dietician consult.
+There was this kid who was a huge fan of croquettes and Mayo – so she was already on the Keto diet, before her official KD diet initiation :p.
 In general these kids can still get to enjoy dishes such as horfun or soup noodles, as long as it is made with substitutions like Shirataki (konjac) noodles.
 Of course, this diet has its challenges.
 It should only be initiated by a proper specialist and clinical monitoring, including inpatient hospital stay.
 There was a child in the wards with epilepsy on the Ketogenic diet, whose medications was restricted to pill or IV only, as syrup medications contained too much carbohydrates.
 The team had to crush up the tablet to serve his medication.

 Ketogenic Chocolate Cake adapted from TPH Keto Desserts